muhammadkh4n/good-deal-finder-ai/README.md

 ## Features

-- Search for any product (not just mini PCs)
+- Search for any product
 - Web scraping for product information
 - Neo4j knowledge graph storage
 - AI-powered analysis using LangChain and LLMs